tatut/elf-lang/README.md

 ### Valid names

-Names of any methods or assignments must begin with a letter (case doesn't matter), after that it may contain alphanumeric and `-`, `_` and `?` characters.
+Names of any methods or assignments must begin with `_` or a letter (case doesn't matter), after that it may contain alphanumeric and `-`, `_` and `?` characters.

 For example these are valid names: